rennickp/spiritual-beings-grounding/README.md

 # Spiritual Beings Grounding

-This contract uses an @openzeppelin ERC721 contract as a base, but can be easily adapted to ERC721A.
+SpiritualBeingsGrounding.sol uses an @openzeppelin ERC721 contract as a base.
+Grounding721A.sol uses Azuki ERC721A as a base.

 It uses a "soft-staking" approach that allows users to "ground/stake" their SpiritualBeings NFT without it leaving their wallet.